limonaso/notouch-dispenser/README.md

 To get the electrical part list and wiring files just dm me.
 I'll send it for free.

+*Now I'm developing the code adapted to use with the gesture sensor APDS9960 which is better giving a lot of more possibilities of utility.
+Next hours will be uploaded.

 REALLY YOU CAN USE THIS CODE ARCHITECTURE TO DIY ANY KIND OF PROJECT TO AUTOMATE A LOT OF THINGS JUST MODIFYING IT A LITTLE BIT.
 THIS PROJECT IS ONLY AN EXAMPLE OF IT ORIENTED TO THE FREQUENTLY USE OBJECTS